vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 The IPv4 address is: 12.128.251.23/8

-12 is the NETWORK PORTION
+12 is the Mạng PORTION
 128.251.23 is the HOST PORTION

 ---